-Class A common stock owned(1) Class B Combined voting power(3)
+Class A common stock owned(1) Class B common stock owned(2) Combined voting power(3)

 Before this offering After this offering Before this offering After this offering Before this offering After this offering

 Name of beneficial owner Number Percentage Number Percentage Number Percentage Number Percentage Number Percentage

 Directors and Executive Officers

 Mark E. Jones(4)

 Michael C. Colby(5)

-P. Ryan Langston Robyn Jones(6) -
+P. Ryan Langston

+Robyn Jones(6)

 Other 5% Beneficial Owners None

-All directors and executive officers as a group ( persons)
+All directors and executive officers as a group (persons)

-- \ Less than 1% - (1) On a fully exchanged and converted basis.
+Less than 1%

+- (1) On a fully exchanged and converted basis.
 Subject to the terms of the amended and restated Goosehead Financial, LLC agreement, LLC Units are redeemable or exchangeable for shares of our Class A common stock on a one-for-one basis.
 Shares of Class B common stock will be cancelled on a one-for-one basis if we redeem or exchange LLC Units pursuant to the terms of the amended and restated Goosehead Financial, LLC agreement.
 Beneficial ownership of shares of our Class A common stock reflected in this table does not include beneficial ownership of shares of our Class A common stock for which such LLC Units may be redeemed or exchanged. - (2) On a fully exchanged and converted basis.
-The Pre-IPO LLC Members hold all of the issued and outstanding shares of our Class B common stock.
-Each Pre-IPO LLC Member, as the only holders of our Class B common stock, will be entitled to 10 votes per share of Class B common stock so long as the Pre-IPO LLC Members hold at least 10% of the aggregate number of outstanding shares of our common stock.
-Upon the date when this threshold is no longer met, each share of Class B common stock will entitle its holder to one vote per share on all matters submitted to a vote of our stockholders.
-See "Description of capital stock-Common stock-Class B common stock." - (3) Represents percentage of voting power of the Class A common stock and Class B common stock held by such person voting together as a single class.
-See "Description of capital stock-Common stock." - (4) Consists of shares beneficially owned directly by Mr. Mark E. Jones, shares beneficially owned by the Mark and Robyn Jones Descendants Trust 2014, shares beneficially owned by the Lindy Jean

-Langston Family Trust 2014, shares beneficially owned by the Camille LaVaun Peterson Family Trust 2014, shares beneficially owned by the Desiree Robyn Shares beneficially owned by the Mark Evan Jones, Jr. Family Trust 2014.
-This number does not include, and Mr. Mark E. Jones disclaims beneficial ownership of, shares owned by TWIP except to the extent of any pecuniary interest therein
+The Pre-IPO LLC Members hold all of the issued and outstanding shares of our Class B common stock. - (3) Represents percentage of voting power of the Class A common stock and Class B common stock held by such person voting together as a single class.
+See "Description of capital stock-Common stock." - (4) Consists of 2014, shares beneficially owned directly by Mr. Mark E. Jones, shares beneficially owned by the Mark and Robyn Jones Descendants Trust 2014, shares beneficially owned by the Lindy Jean Langston Family Trust 2014, shares beneficially owned by the Desiree Robyn Coleman Family Trust 2014, shares beneficially owned by the Desiree Robyn Coleman Family Trust 2014 and shares beneficially owned by the Mark Evan Jones, Jr. Family Trust 2014.
+This number does not include, and Mr. Mark E. Jones disclaims beneficial ownership of, shares owned by TWIP except to the extent of any pecuniary interest therein.

-- (5) Consists of shares beneficially owned directly by Mr. Michael C. Colby, shares beneficially owned by the Colby 2014 Family Trust, shares beneficially owned by the Preston Michael Colby 2014 Trust and shares beneficially owned by the Lyla Kate Colby 2014 Trust.
-This number does not include, and Mr. Michael C. Colby disclaims beneficial ownership of, shares owned by TWIP except to the extent of any pecuniary interest therein. - (6) Consists of 2014, 2014, 2014, 2014, 2014, shares beneficially owned by the Lanni Elaine Romney Family Trust 2014, shares beneficially owned by the Lanni Elaine Romney Family Trust 2014, shares beneficially owned by the Lindy Jean Langston Family Trust 2014, shares beneficially owned by the Desiree Robyn Coleman Family Trust 2014, shares beneficially owned by the Mark Evan Jones, Jr. Family Trust 2014.
+- 5) Consists of shares beneficially owned directly by Mr. Michael C. Colby, shares beneficially owned by the Colby 2014 Family Trust, shares beneficially owned by the Preston Michael Colby 2014 Trust and shares beneficially owned by the Lyla Kate Colby 2014 Trust.
+This number does not include, and Mr. Michael C. Colby disclaims beneficial ownership of, shares owned by TWIP except to the extent of any pecuniary interest therein. - (6) Consists of 2014, 2014, 2014, 2014, 2014, and September Septem